christian-posta/christian-posta.github.io/_posts/2020-01-07-istio-as-an-example-of-when-not-to-do-microservices.markdown

 date: 2020-01-07T17:21:19-07:00
 ---

 I've been pretty invested in helping organizations with their cloud-native journeys for the last five years.
-Modernizing and improving a team (and eventually an organization's) velocity to deliver software-based technology is heavily influenced by it's people, process and eventual technology decisions.
-A microservices approach may be appropriate when the culmination of an application's architecture has become a bottleneck (as a result of the various people/process/tech factors) for making changes and "going faster", [but it's not the only approach][when-not].
+Modernizing and improving a team (and eventually an organization's) velocity to deliver software-based technology is heavily influenced by its people, process and eventual technology decisions.
+A microservices approach may be appropriate when the culmination of an application's architecture has become a bottleneck (as a result of the various people/process/tech factors) for making changes and "going faster", [but it is not the only approach][when-not].

 > Microservices is not THE "utopian application architecture".